 Every email address is an opportunity for an attacker.
 So if you reduce the number of employees with publicly available email addresses, you can reduce your potential attacker’s options.
 You should only list essential employee names and contacts on your organization’s website.
 You can also consider using non-obvious email formulations that are difficult to guess.
 For example, instead of firstname.lastname@example.org, you could use email@example.com.

 ProtonMail is committed to providing the most secure email service possible for businesses.
 Over 10 million users, including thousands of organizations, governments, and small businesses, depend on us to keep their data safe.
-You can learn more about ProtonMail for business here or create a free account to try it yourself.
+Learn more about ProtonMail for business.

 The ProtonMail Team